Shutter Mechanisms

 Ordinary quarter-plate

-Similar to the shutter fitted to the smaller Ordinary model but the shutter spring now sits over the pivot point of the blade, the setting sector is also centred on pivot point.
-As a result the delay cylinder is angled upwards.
+Similar to the shutter fitted to the smaller Ordinary model but the shutter spring now sits over the pivot point of the blade, the setting sector is also centred on the pivot point.
+As a result, the delay cylinder is angled upwards.
 This symmetric arrangement does away with the links that connected the spring to the blade and would have given more even travel of the blade in its two directions of movement.
 The spring itself is contained in a small housing on the face plate of the shutter.

 The shutter release is now at the lower left of the face plate.
 A spring pushes the release lever upwards.
 Two buffers have been introduced to cushion the blade movement.